ipc2023-learning/ipc2023-learning.github.io/index.md

 [Zenodo](https://zenodo.org/) and let your Apptainer script download them.
 The maximum size for Apptainer images is 2 GiB.

+## Bug-fixing Policy

+To help us with the debugging process, planner authors will be responsible for detecting if the run of their planner and our analysis of the results was successful.
+After the feature stop deadline, we will run all planners on all tasks and give the participants access to the results of their planners.
+For each run, the data will contain the log files of the planner, measured time and memory consumption, exit code, and our conclusion about what this means in terms of solving the instance.
+We ask participants to check their results for any errors.
+If an error was caused by a bug in the planner, please send a pull request on GitHub with a detailed description of the bug and the fix.
+If the error was on our side (e.g., malformed PDDL) let us know as soon as possible.
+We will do at least two rounds of this starting after the "feature stop" deadline.

 ## Organizers
  - [Jendrik Seipp](https://jendrikseipp.com) (Linköping University)